reesemartin/accountant/README.md

 # Accountant

 Accounting assistant tool monorepo.
-Optimized for free hosting on [Netlify](https://www.netlify.com/) and database on [PlanetScale](https://www.planetscale.com/).
+Optimized for free hosting on [Netlify](https://www.netlify.com/).
+You will need a relational database for storing your data as well.

 ## Packages